tomaslaidlaw/tomaslaidlaw/README.md

 - 👋 Hi, I’m @tomaslaidlaw
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning NodeJs
+- Here is my landing page tomaslaidlaw.github.io

 <!---
 tomaslaidlaw/tomaslaidlaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.